 - Failed, expired, refunded, and partial-payment states are handled.

-- Your settlement currency and wallet address are configured in the dashboard.
+- Your settlement currency and wallet address are configured in the dashboard if you create

-- You have tested a full payment, refund, and webhook flow in the development environment.
+- You have tested a full payment, refund, and webhook flow in the intended environment.

 Use the Production checklist before launch.